One Pot Pasta Recipes – over 15 easy recipes!

 But take heart!
 These one pot pasta recipes are going to make your life so much easier!
 They are made in….ONE POT!
 Did you hear it?
 One pot!
 Won’t that make clean up so much easier?
 You are going to love it!
 The pasta cooks right in the sauce.

-So, now you may be wondering two things: how do one pot pastas measure up taste wise, and how are they made?
+So, now you may be wondering two things: how do one pot pastas measure up taste-wise, and how are they made?
 I can assure you that your family will love how these one pot pastas taste.
-Read on to find out how you can make a delicious, one pot pasta recipe for your dinner–maybe tonight!
+Read on to find out how you can make a delicious, one pot pasta recipe for your dinner, maybe even tonight!

 Best Tips for making One Pot Pasta

-Next, you’ll be adding your sauce ingredients, such as tomatoes, wine, broth, water.
-You can use milk in a one pan pasta, but be careful because milk can curdle at high heat and there’s no turning back from that.
-Stay clear of skim or low-fat milk; if you’re going to cook the pasta in a mixture that includes milk, you need to use full fat.
+Next, add your sauce ingredients, such as tomatoes, wine, broth, water.
 It will seem like a lot of liquid at first but don’t worry, the pasta will absorb it as it cooks.
 Bring it all up to a simmer.

 Add the dry pasta of your choice, uncooked.
 This is the good part: the pasta cooks right in the sauce!
 You know how a lot of recipes tell you to save a cup or so of the pasta water to put into your sauce?
-The reason you do this is because the cooking water is full of starches from the pasta and that thickens up your sauce and makes it slightly creamy.
-The fancy term is that it emulsifies your sauce.
+The reason you do this is because the cooking water is full of starches from the pasta.
+The starch thickens up your sauce and makes it slightly creamy.
 In one pot pasta recipes, the pasta is cooking in the sauce so that starchy goodness stays right in there.

+Cover the pan.
 Give your pasta a stir pretty frequently to keep it cooking evenly and to prevent it from sticking together or sticking to the bottom of the pan.
-At the end of the cooking time, I like to cover the pan for a few minutes and let everything settle.
+At the end of the cooking time, turn the heat off, leaving the pan covered, and let the pasta rest for a few minutes.

 Can you boil pasta and vegetables together?